suBsequent ComIng

 Edit History

 I wrote this last year.
-I’m posting it on New Years’ Day, 2026, so last year wasn’t that long ago.
+Seems like yesterday.
+That’s probably because I’m posting it on New Years’ Day, 2026.

 Comments and Replies